Functions, commands and tools

-It is JSON wrapped between ~###~.
+It is a JSON object wrapped between <tool> tags.
 The application extracts the JSON object from such formatted text and executes the appropriate function based on the provided parameters and command name.
 Many of these types of commands are defined in plugins (e.g., those used for file operations or internet searches).
 You can also define your own commands using the Custom Commands plugin, or simply by creating your own plugin and adding it to the application.

-Tip: The Execute commands option checkbox must be enabled to allow the execution of commands from plugins.
-Disable the option if you do not want to use commands, to prevent additional token usage (as the command execution system prompt consumes additional tokens).
+The + Tools option checkbox must be enabled to allow the execution of commands from plugins.
+Disable the option if you do not want to use commands, to prevent additional token usage (as the command execution system prompt consumes additional tokens and may slow down local models).

-A special system prompt responsible for invoking commands is added to the main system prompt if the Execute commands option is active.
+When native API function calls are disabled, a special system prompt responsible for invoking commands is added to the main system prompt if the + Tools option is active.

-However, there is an additional possibility to define your own commands and execute them with the help of GPT.
-These are functions - defined on the OpenAI API side and described using JSON objects.
+However, there is an additional possibility to define your own commands and execute them with the help of model.
+These are functions / tools - defined on the API side and described using JSON objects.
 You can find a complete guide on how to define functions here:

 https://platform.openai.com/docs/guides/function-calling